Official-Codaisseur-Graduate/lookbackr-server/README.md

 ## Preface

 This readme contains a global overview of the LookBackR project, describing the goals of the project and relations between the front- and back end.
-The repo (and readme) for the front end can be found here:/url/ The server can be found here: /url/ The deployed app (running client) can be found here: /heroku-url/ This project was started by members of Codaisseur class 27.
+The repo (and readme) for the front end can be found here: https://github.com/Official-Codaisseur-Graduate/lookbackr-client.
+The deployed app (running client) can be found here: https://agile-citadel-00591.herokuapp.com.
+This project was started by members of Codaisseur class 27.

 Check the overview readme for further information on the goals and architecture of the project HERE:
 https://github.com/Official-Codaisseur-Graduate/lookbackr-client/blob/development/overview.md